Azure-Samples/MyDriving/Docs/RefDocs/02-TopLevel/02-01 IoT Devices.md

 Example scenarios where IoT devices may be used include:

-[Graphic: turn this list into a graphic?]

 - Trip tracking and car health
 - Sports and fitness tracking
 - Health monitoring
 - Person or pet or livestock tracking
+- Smart appliances
+- Home automation including security monitors
 - Physical object tracking
 - Beacons or proximity sensors
 - Smart vending machines
-- Smart appliances
-- Home automation including security monitors
 - Environmental monitoring such as pollution sensors
+- Asset tracking
 - Industrial equipment monitoring for predictive maintenance
 - Manufacturing process monitoring devices
-- Asset tracking

 As you can see from the previous list, there are a wide variety of IoT scenarios where you need IoT devices to collect and share data and in some cases act on commands sent from a service.
-Despite this variety, IoT devices typically share some of the following characteristics:
+Despite the variety of scenarios, IoT devices typically share some of the following characteristics:

 | Device characteristic | Example |
 | ----------------------| ------- |